hypnotherapy work? Science says "YES!" WASHINGTON POST- April 28, 2013 -

 of the American Psychological Association and the Association for Psychological Science.

-“Hypnosis seems helpful in treating addictions and the depression and anxiety associated with them”-
+seems helpful in treating addictions and the depression and anxiety associated with them”- Psychology Today.

-based results reported for many years.
+reported for many years.
 Although the American Medical Association (AMA) currently has no clear position on the effectiveness

-of hypnosis and hypnotherapy, in 1958, the AMA reported hypnotherapy has a recognized place in the medical
+of hypnosis and hypnotherapy, in 1958, the AMA reported hypnotherapy has a recognized place in the medical armamentarium and

-for many issues, and more are being studied.
+and more are being studied.
 On its own, hypnotherapy is reported to be beneficial: In 2001, the British Psychological Society

-commissioned a group of expert psychologists and published a report that declared hypnosis a proven therapeutic medium
+commissioned a group of expert psychologists and published a report that declared hypnosis a proven therapeutic medium and

 A comparison study reported in 2007 by American Health Magazine